-Evidence on Damiana Leaf is honestly lacklustre.
+Evidence on Damiana Leaf is lacklustre.
 Not too many studies have been conducted on it, and most are studies attempting to isolate bioactive ingredients from the compound.
 Two studies have been conducted in rats showing aphrodisiac properties when the rats are either sexually sluggish or fatigued, which is an effective that can possibly be mimicked by any Adaptogen class supplement and more of a credit to the 'physical tonic' aspect of Damiana than the aphrodisiac properties.

-Some limited evidence that it may reduce anxiety, but due to Damiana being a fairly good source of Apigenin these effects can probably extend to any Apigenin-containing plant, of which there are several (not limited to chamomile tea and lemon balm).
+There is some limited evidence that it may reduce anxiety, but due to Damiana being a fairly good source of Apigenin these effects can probably extend to any Apigenin-containing plant, of which there are several (not limited to chamomile tea and lemon balm).

 Beyond that, there is not much quality evidence to support usage of Damiana as Aphrodisiac.
 All human studies using Damiana are currently confounded with usage of multiple bioactive components which complicates assessment of Damiana itself.

 Damiana Leaf is the common name of the plant Turnera diffusa Wild of the Turneraceae family.
-It possesses a history of aphrodisiac usage (usually brewed as a beverage) where it is known to grown, in Central and Southern America.
+It possesses a history of aphrodisiac usage (usually brewed as a beverage) where it is known to grow, in Central and Southern America.
 Although diffusa is the species, this herb is sometimes called Turnera aphrodisiaca due to its reported aphrodisiac properties.
-Other properties attributed to the plant include stimulant and diuretic properties, as well as a laxative and kidney tonic.
+Other properties attributed to the plant include stimulant and diuretic properties, as well as being a laxative and kidney tonic.

 Damiana leaves tend to contain: